vrandall66/front-end-submissions-public/1711/mod-1/idea-box/ryan-charles.md

 ### DESIGN/COMP

 - Nice job getting as far as you did!
-- Some adustments needed with spacing and font size
+- Some adjustments needed with spacing and font size

 ### HTML
 - Good job with indentation/spacing